niivue/ipyniivue/docs/source/contributing.rst

 We are glad you are here!
 Contributions to this package are always welcome.
 Read on to learn more about the contribution process and package design.

-ipyniivue uses `the reccomended <https://pre-commit.com/>`__ hatchling build-system, which is convenient to use via the `hatch CLI <https://hatch.pypa.io/latest/>`__.
+ipyniivue uses `the recommended <https://pre-commit.com/>`__ hatchling build-system, which is convenient to use via the `hatch CLI <https://hatch.pypa.io/latest/>`__.
 We recommend installing hatch globally (e.g., via pipx) and running the various commands defined within pyproject.toml. hatch will take care of creating and synchronizing a virtual environment with all dependencies defined in pyproject.toml.

 Install Pre-Commit hooks
 ^^^^^^^^^^^^^^^^^^^^^^^^